 (6) Depreciation higher than CAPEX in Terminal Value

 The last forecast year serves as a basis for the Terminal Value calculation, thus, all cash flows need to be normalized as they will be assumed to go on till eternity.
 One common mistake one can notice is that depreciation is assumed to be higher than the Capital Expenditures (CAPEX) in the long-run.
 This is illogical as the Fixed Asset Balance, which is increased by CAPEX and reduced by Depreciation, would become negative at some point if depreciation is higher than CAPEX.
 Normally, CAPEX is set equal to depreciation or set slightly higher than depreciation to count for the investment required to sustain future growth.

 (7) Unrealistic WACC – Discount Rate

-The Weighted Average Cost of Capital (WACC) is one of the key value drivers in any DCF calculation as a higher WACC discounts future cash flows more than a lower WACC (present value gets higher).
+The Weighted Average Cost of Capital (WACC) is one of the key value drivers in any DCF calculation, as a higher WACC discounts future cash flows more than a lower WACC (present value gets higher).
 WACC bases on an opportunity cost calculation.
-The required return needed to convince an investor to put his money into the company rather than investing in a company with similar risk profile on the stock market.
-Thus the WACC needs to compensate equity shareholders, and lenders for the assumed risk and ergo has two components:
+The required return needed to convince an investor is to put his money into the company rather than investing in a company with a similar risk profile on the stock market.
+Thus, the WACC needs to compensate equity shareholders and lenders, for the assumed risk ,and ergo has two components:

 - Cost of Debt